castorini/pygaggle/docs/experiments-monot5-tpu.md

-# Neural Ranking Baselines on [MS MARCO Passage Retrieval](https://github.com/microsoft/MSMARCO-Passage-Ranking) - with TPU
+# Neural Pointwise Ranking Baselines on [MS MARCO Passage Retrieval](https://github.com/microsoft/MSMARCO-Passage-Ranking) - with TPU

 This page contains instructions for running monoT5 on the MS MARCO *passage* ranking task.